the-turing-way/the-turing-way/book/website/collaboration/github-novice/github-novice-firststeps.md

 * Remember to check what it looks like by clicking on the preview changes tab.
 * When you have finished editing, you need to scroll down to the bottom of the page and press the green commit changes button.

-Commit is like a save button.
+Commit is like a "save button" in an online file like Google doc.

 Whatever changes you have made in the file will be deposited into your repository.